JetBrains/Qodana/topics/python-draft.md

 ## Before your start
 {id="python-before-you-start"}

-Create a [Qodana Cloud account](cloud-quickstart.md).
-In Qodana Cloud, obtain a [project token](project-token.md) that will be used by %product% for identifying and verifying a license.

 If your project has external `pip` dependencies, set them up using the [`bootstrap`](before-running-qodana.md) key in the [`qodana.yaml`](qodana-yaml.md) file.
 For example, if your project dependencies are specified by the `requirements.txt` file in your project root, in the configuration file add the following line: